open-ephys-plugins/intan-rhd-usb/README.md

 cmake -G "Visual Studio 17 2022" -A x64 ..
 ```

-Next, launch Visual Studio and open the `OE_PLUGIN_rhythm-plugins.sln` file that was just created.
+Next, launch Visual Studio and open the `OE_PLUGIN_intan-rhd-usb.sln` file that was just created.
 Select the appropriate configuration (Debug/Release) and build the solution.

 Selecting the `INSTALL` project and manually building it will copy the `.dll` and any other required files into the GUI's `plugins` directory.
 The next time you launch the GUI from Visual Studio, the new plugins should be available.